 We are an early stage technology company that is focused on developing and marketing products, solutions, and services for organizations that have a need for biometric secure access control.
 We have three distinct lines of business that we are currently pursuing: law enforcement, m-commerce, and biometric access control applications.
 Our initial efforts focused on our secure products offering for law enforcement, the Department of Defense, and Homeland Security through our 3D FaceMatch® biometric identification systems.
-In parallel we have developed a secure biometric electronic smart wallet, the WocketTM, for the growing m-commerce market.
-We believe that the WocketTM constitutes unique technology because it takes a very different approach relative to the current offerings: instead of replacing the wallet through a smartphone, our aim is to improve it.
-We believe that our WocketTM® will reduce the number of cards carried in a consumer's wallet while supporting most payment methods currently available at point of sale at retailers around the world, including magnetic stripe, barcodes and Quick Response (QR) Codes and in the near future near field communications, all within a secure biometric vault.
+In parallel we have developed a secure biometric electronic smart wallet, the wocket® smart wallet, for the growing m-commerce market.
+We believe that the wocket® smart wallet constitutes unique technology because it takes a very different approach relative to the current offerings: instead of replacing the wallet through a smartphone, our aim is to improve it.
+We believe that our wocket® smart wallet will reduce the number of cards carried in a consumer's wallet while supporting most payment methods currently available at point of sale at retailers around the world, including magnetic stripe, barcodes and Quick Response (QR) Codes and in the near future near field communications, all within a secure biometric vault.
 We have also recently launched a new biometric authentication product named Voicematch®.
 This product is a new method of recognizing both the voice of speakers and specific words they use providing innovative multi-factor recognition that is efficient enough to run on low-power devices.

-Using our biometrics technologies, we plan to address the growing m-commerce market with our innovative MobileBioÔ suite of biometric solutions that secure mobile platforms.
+Using our biometrics technologies, we plan to address the growing m-commerce market with our innovative MobileBioTM suite of biometric solutions that secure mobile platforms.
 Currently, most mobile devices continue to be protected simply by questions that a user asks and PIN numbers.
 This security methodology is easily duplicated on another device and can be easily spoofed or hacked.
 Nxt-ID's biometric security paradigm is Dynamic Pairing Codes (DPCs).
 DPCs are a new, proprietary method to secure users, devices, accounts, locations and servers over any communication media by sharing key identifiers, including biometric-enabled identifiers, between end-points by passing DPCs (random numbers) between end-points to establish sessions and/or transactions without exposing identifiers or keys.
 Our plan also anticipates that we will use our core biometric algorithms to develop a security application that can be used for corporations (industrial uses, such as enterprise computer networks), as well as individuals (consumer uses, such as smart phones, tablets, or personal computers).
-We started limited shipments of the Wocket in March 2015 and will begin to scale deliveries in the second quarter.
+We started limited shipments of the wocket® smart wallet in March 2015 and we shipped the majority of our pre orders in the second quarter of 2015.
+We will begin to scale deliveries in the third quarter with an emphasis on a full retail rollout in the last quarter of 2015.

-To date, our operations have been funded through sales of our common stock, an initial sale of our 3D facial recognition access control and identification products, advances from an officer a loan from Connecticut Innovations, Inc., a quasi-state owned venture capital fund, and deposits from pre-orders of the Wocket.
+To date, our operations have been funded primarily through sales of our common stock, exercises of warrants into common stock, the issuance of Convertible Notes, and deposits and sales resulting from orders received of the wocket® smart wallet.
 Our financial statements contemplate the continuation of our business as a going concern.
 However, we are subject to the risks and uncertainties associated with an emerging growth company.
 As noted above we have no established source of capital and we have incurred losses from operations since inception.
 These matters raise substantial doubt about our ability to continue as a going concern.